Learn how to make hot chocolate bombs for gifting this holiday season with step-by-step photos, tips and tricks and an easy to follow video tutorial!

 Frequently Asked Questions

-How do you wrap hot chocolate bombs for gifts?
+How do you wrap these for gifts?

 There are so many cute ways to present these for gifting to friends, neighbors and family!